 All data included in this paper comes from published grammars.
 According to Glottolog (Hammarström et al. 2018), there are roughly 200 Chadic languages.
 These are spoken across Northern Nigeria, Southern Niger, Southern Chad, the Central African Republic, and parts of Northern Cameroon.
 Of these, there exist an approximate 60 published grammars or grammatical sketches.
 Following Newman 2000, these languages can be divided into four subgroups: Western, Central, Eastern, and Masa.
 There is an unequal distribution of languages across the family with the largest numbers belonging to the Western and Central subfamilies and a mere ten languages belonging to Masa.
 Scholarship has largely favored Western and Central languages and these comprise the majority of languages presented in this paper.
 The languages included herein were selected primarily through convenience.
-In total, I had access to an approximate 30 grammars and included one to two representatives of each type or stage.
 Upon perusal of the approximate 30 grammars available to me, I was able to determine evidence of the cycle in 12 of these languages, three from the Western branch, eight from Central, one from East, and none from Masa.
-Some grammars were published several decades ago, meaning the level of description and inclusion of evidence fell below contemporary standards; namely, some grammars included glossless examples with little to no accompanying contextual information.
+Some grammars were published several decades ago, meaning the level of description and inclusion of evidence fell below contemporary standards; namely, some grammars include glossless examples with little to no accompanying contextual information.
 In cases where there are no glosses, I have reconstructed them myself.

 The organization of the paper is as follows.
 I begin with a brief introduction of interesting issues within the Chadic negation system.
 This is followed by a presentation of examples of languages within each of the types and stages of the NEC.
-I then present some examples of languages that do not fit neatly into any one type or stage.
+I then submit some examples of languages that do not fit neatly into any one type or stage.
 This is followed by a discussion of the implications of the data as a whole.
-In the final section, I present common sources for verbal negators in Chadic and discuss the merits of including existential predication as one of these sources.
+In the final section, I propose common sources for verbal negators in Chadic and discuss the merits of including existential predication as one of these sources.

 2. NEGATION IN CHADIC LANGUAGES

 Before addressing the NEC, it should be acknowledged that the verbal negation system itself is quite unusual in Chadic.
-In a study of negation in 345 languages worldwide, Dryer (1988) finds that VO&VNEG languages – those where the negative marker follows the verb - are a typological phenomenon unique to Central Africa and, to a lesser extent, to New Guinea.
+In a study on the distribution of negative word order, Dryer (2009) finds that VO&VNEG languages – those where the negative marker follows the verb - are a typological phenomenon unique to Central Africa (Niger-Congo, Nilo-Saharan, and Chadic) and, to a lesser extent, to New Guinea.
 Though there are isolated cases of VO&VNEG languages around the world, there is nowhere with such a concentration of examples as is found in these two regions.
 It has been observed as early as Jespersen (1917) that there is a cross-linguistic preference for negators to occur directly before the verb, yet in Chadic languages, which are primarily SVO, the negative marker occurs not only after the verb, but in the final position of the phrase.
-In the great majority of cases, it may be followed only by time adverbials and interrogatives.
+In the great majority of cases, the verb may be followed only by time adverbials and interrogatives.